Christopher Skeete

-Christopher Skeete is a Canadian politician who was elected to the National Assembly of Quebec in the 2018 provincial election.
+Christopher Skeete MNA (born September 20, 1979) is a Canadian politician who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Sainte-Rose as a member of the Coalition Avenir Québec.
-On October 18, 2018 he was named parliamentary secretary to the premier François Legault.
+On October 18, 2018, he was named parliamentary secretary to the premier François Legault.
 He was named the Parliamentary Assistant to the Premier for Relations with English-Speaking Quebecers on November 7, 2018.
-On February 24, 2021 he was appointed Parliamentary Assistant to the Minister Responsible for the Fight Against Racism.
-Prior to achieving elected office in 2018, Skeete was Vice-President for the West-du-Québec region of the Coalition Avenir Québec party.
+On February 24, 2021, he was appointed Parliamentary Assistant to the Minister Responsible for the Fight Against Racism.
+Prior to achieving elected office in 2018, Skeete was vice-president for the West-du-Québec region of the Coalition Avenir Québec party.

-Skeete was born on September 20, 1979 in Laval, Quebec.
+Skeete was born on September 20, 1979, in Laval, Quebec.
 He attended Vanier college.
-He holds a Masters of Business Administration (MBA) from the ESG-UQÀM in Montréal as well as a Bachelor’s degree in political science and public affairs from Concordia University.
-Even though he attended English Cegep, he supported Bill 96, which has been deemed discriminatory by the anglophone community.
+He holds a Masters of Business Administration (MBA) from the ESG-UQÀM in Montréal as well as a bachelor's degree in political science and public affairs from Concordia University.

 Earlier in his career, Skeete worked as a customs officer and also as the director of regional operations for a veterinary clinic.
 With his wife, he started CasMedic, a firm that provides mobile blood tests to patients in their homes as well as vaccinations to clients at pharmacies.

 He was previously a candidate for the party in the district of Vimont in the 2012 election, and in the district of Fabre in the 2014 election.